 1. Choose furniture with hidden storage.

 When you live in a small space, everything you choose to bring into your home has to be able to do double duty.
-In the Newport, Rhode Island houseboat of Kristen Coates and Chris Wyllie, the couple chose to reconfigure a vintage armoire into a bright teal kitchen sink and prep space.
+In this Newport, Rhode Island houseboat, the owner chose to reconfigure a vintage armoire into a bright teal kitchen sink and prep space.
 Its multitude of drawers keep countertop clutter to a minimum and its beautiful facade adds a dose of design to the snug space.

 Go aboard: A Dreamy New England Houseboat at Apartment Therapy